- Can you get homeowners insurance on an older mobile home?

 - American Modern.
 A specialty company, American Modern has been insuring mobile homes for more than 50 years.

 - Assurant.
-Assurant partners with large insurance companies like Geico and Liberty Mutual to offer easy home and auto insurance bundles.
+Assurant partners with large insurance companies like GEICO and Liberty Mutual to offer easy home and auto insurance bundles.

 - Foremost.
 A subsidiary of Farmers Insurance Group, this company specializes in mobile homes and other specialty home insurance policies.